Last updated: May 26, 2026

 Coverage reality for visitors:

-Major cities — New York, Los Angeles, Chicago, Miami, San Francisco, Dallas, Houston, Seattle — all have excellent 4G/5G from multiple carriers.
+Major cities — New York, Los Angeles, Chicago, Miami, San Francisco, Dallas, Houston, Seattle — all have excellent 4G/5G.
 Rural areas and national parks are a different story.
-If your trip includes places like Yellowstone, the Grand Canyon rim, or rural highways in states like Wyoming or Montana, coverage drops significantly regardless of which eSIM you use.
+Yellowstone, the Grand Canyon rim, or rural highways in Wyoming or Montana have limited coverage regardless of which eSIM you use.

-For World Cup fans staying in host cities — New York/New Jersey, LA, Dallas, Miami, Atlanta, Seattle, Boston, Kansas City, Philadelphia, Houston, San Francisco — coverage is excellent across all of them.
+For World Cup fans staying in host cities — New York/New Jersey, LA, Dallas, Miami, Atlanta, Seattle, Boston, Kansas City, Philadelphia, Houston, San Francisco — T-Mobile 5G coverage is excellent across all of them.

 How Much Data Do You Need in the USA